dcaribou/transfermarkt-scraper/README.md

     dcaribou/transfermarkt-scraper:main \
     scrapy crawl competitions -a parents=samples/confederations.json
 ```
-> :warning: When using this scraper please identify your project accordingly by using a custom user agent.
-You can pass the user agent string using the `USER_AGENT` scrapy setting.
-For example, `scrapy crawl players -s USER_AGENT=<your user agent> `

 Items are extracted in JSON format with one JSON object per item (confederation, league, club, player or appearance), which gets printed to the `stdout`.
 Samples of extracted data are provided in the [samples](samples) folder.

-Check out [transfermarkt-datasets](https://github.com/dcaribou/transfermarkt-datasets) to see `transfermarkt-scraper` in action on a real analytics project.
+Check out [transfermarkt-datasets](https://github.com/dcaribou/transfermarkt-datasets) to see `transfermarkt-scraper` in action on a real project.

 ## config
 Check [setting.py](tfmkt/settings.py) for a reference of available configuration options